martinellimarco/t2sz/README.md

 At the same time `-s 256M -l 22` gives the best results in term of compression ration, with a generated archive that is only 33.47% of the original.

-Of course seeking in a block of 256M is not too fast.
-A safer choice in this particular case is something around `-s 32N`.
+Obviously seeking in a block of 256M is not that quick: a safer choice in this particular case is something around `-s 32M`.

 The second table shows the time it took to compress each archive, divided by the minimum time.